bniculea/javascript-fundamentals/2. variables-and-datatypes/content.md

 ## Advanced topics -> Shallow copy vs Deep Copy

-- We will start this with an example, after you see the next snippet, what do you think will be the content of the `arr1`
+- We will start this with an example, after you see the next snippet, what do you think will be the content of the `arr`
     ```javascript
+        const car = {
+            brand: 'Volkswagen',
+            model: 'Arteon'
+        }

+        const car2 = {
+        brand: 'Dacia',
+        model: 'Papuc'
+        }

+        const arr = [car,car2]
-        const arr1 = [1,2,3,4]
+        const arr2 = [...arr]

-        const arr2 = [...arr1]; // this is the spread operator, don t worry, we will talk more about it in the next sections
-        arr2.push(5);
-        arr2.push(6);
-        arr2.push(7);
-        console.log(arr1) // 1,2,3,4
+        arr2[0].model = 'Passat CC'
+        console.log(arr)
-        console.log(arr2) // 1,2,3,4,5,6,7
+        console.log(arr2)
-        //TODO: add example  to show tthat only top level  is duplicated, the rest is not
     ```
     * The explanation here is that arr2 is not a different copy of an array, it is like a reference to the same array.
-    * This is what is called a `Shallow copy`
+    * This is what is called a `Shallow copy`, we will see more a bit later in this file.

 - The problem/benefit (depending on how you see it) is that any updates to the shallow clone, will also pe applied to the original array.
     - Note: there are a couple of methods  present in the Array prototype that return a shallow copy instead of a new one (for example `slice`)